linroger/Wealth-of-Nations/Financial Engineering/A Guide to Duration DV01 and Yield Curve.md

 To do this requires building a new curve with a reduced set of market instruments, and then two auxiliary risk calculations - a set of instruments using the old curve and the same set of instruments using the new curve.
 Once again, this is computationally inexpensive since the original portfolio does not need to be revalued using the new curve.

-# Review of Durationand DV01
+# Review of Duration and DV01

 Duration and Dv01 are the foundation for virtually all fixed income risk analysis.
 The ideas are well-known but it will prove useful to review the basic concepts.
 The duration we are concerned with is modified duration, the semi-elasticity, percentage price sensitivity or logarithmic derivative of price with respect to yield: